marlonrenzo/PS5_Stock_Bot/README.md

 - Schedule (For scheduling what time of day to run)

 This project utilizes [Replit](https://replit.com) and [UptimeRobot](https://uptimerobot.com) to host and run the code daily at a set time.

 This bot scrapes [stocktrack.ca](https://stocktrack.ca)

+\*This bot was meant to be a personal project and was not intended for commercial use.\*